ivconsult/eNeg/README.md

 # eNeg

+eNeg is a system that has two main targets:

+*	Collect as much information as possible from different users‘ communication channels via Add-ons and store it centralized in one place.
+* Use this collected information as input for data analysis through Apps and allow these Apps to provide valuable support information to users.

+The FrameWork contains different sub-systems to achieve these targets:

+* Desktop Add-on that can collect information.
+* Web Platform that shows all collected information centralized at one place.
+* Apps that analyse the collected information in terms of preferences, strategy, cultural aspects and more.

 eNeg is a silverlight web based platform with desktop add-on extension, MVVM framework applied with n-tier layers.

 * RIA Services